 Hybrid clouds may not be the best solution for applications that are latency sensitive, either.
 Data being shuffled back and forth between the private and public aspects of a hybrid cloud can create latency that’s untenable.
 As we discuss in our latency vs speed: what makes a VPN fast guide, latency is an important metric for performance and the end-user experience.

 The most significant downside is the complexity involved in setting up an efficient hybrid cloud.
 Without a proper way to interconnect the two cloud environments, you’re simply juggling multiple clouds, and that results in a less effective multi-cloud approach, rather than a true hybrid cloud.

 Hybrid cloud can be a robust solution that combines the best parts of multiple cloud deployments to fit an ever-changing and complex IT environment.
 It also allows for leveraging the public cloud when the need arises, but without having to expose most of your data on that public cloud.

 It also provides a path to IT modernization for those looking to ease into cloud migration while limiting data exposure and remaining compliant with certain privacy and security protocols.

 Hopefully, we’ve helped unravel what hybrid cloud is and why it’s an increasingly common cloud solution.
 Are you using a hybrid cloud?
 If so, tell us about it.
+Also, check out our roundup of the best hybrid cloud backup.
 Thanks for reading.